tymyrddin/blue-phish/source/docs/mobile/smishing.md

 ## Mitigation

 * Avoid responding to a phone number that you do not recognise.
 * Never send credit card numbers, ATM PINs, or banking information to someone via text messages.
+Or on the phone, over email, ...
 * If a text claims to be from a specific organisation or individual, contact that entity directly using known contact information, not the details provided in the text.

 ## Prevention